Source: Virginia Department of Wildlife Resources, Snakehead Fish in Virginia

 chicory (Cichorium intybus), native to Europe, is now naturalized and thrives in disturbed sunny spots throughout Virginia

-Today the tree-of-heaven (Ailanthus altissima) is considered a non-native invasive species in Virginia.
+The tree-of-heaven (Ailanthus altissima) is a non-native invasive species in Virginia.
 Volunteers seek to eradicate it from parks, wildlife refuges, and other places designated for conservation of the natural environment.
 However, species in the Ailanthus genus were growing in Virginia during the Miocene and Eocene epochs over two million years ago.
-Glaciation exterminated the tree-of-heaven, ginko, and dawn redwood trees from North America, but they survived climate change in East Asia.4
+Glaciation exterminated the tree-of-heaven, ginko, and dawn redwood trees from North America, but they survived climate change in East Asia.

 the tree-of-heaven (Ailanthus altissima) was native in Virginia back in the Miocene epoch over two million years ago